 Office Hours: Instructors will be available in the coffee shop, Footnotes, in McKeldin Library for at least one hour before and after each class.
 Instructors will announce/confirm their availability at other times on ELMS/Canvas.
-The teaching assistant, XXXXX, will be available for office hours by appointment.
+The teaching assistants, Maria Downey and Sophie Jabes, will be available for office hours by appointment.